Nagasarete Airantō: Characters

 Rin is an apprentice carpenter who is popular on Airan due to her somewhat tomboyish outfit and attitude, she was the subject of a lot of attention and romantic interest from other women before Ikuto's arrival.
 She found this situation so uncomfortable that she developed a tendency to bathe alone.
 Despite her masculine mannerisms, Rin is shown to be appallingly bad at her hard labor job of carpentry and quite skilled with domestic chores such as cooking and sewing.
 Initially, Rin propositions Ikuto to be her husband to prove her heterosexuality (and so end the advances made on her by the other girls); however, she and Ikuto soon develop real feelings for each other.
 She calls Ikuto "danna" ("hubby" or husband), much to Ikuto's chagrin.
-She is the strongest person on the island, which hurts her feminine pride, but she secretly was pride of her appearance.
+She is the strongest person on the island, which hurts her feminine pride, but she secretly was proud of her appearance.
 She loves to dress up, but she at first embarrassed as she thought she was not feminine enough to look good in them, till Ikuto said she look pretty.